Micro Switch SD Series

 - Logic scan

-Electronic Design magazine from 24th May 1979 notes the following, from a screenshot included in a video from Chyros:
+The Focus on Keyboards article in Electronic Design magazine from 24th May 1979 notes the following:

-“… which recently introduced a three-terminal Hall-effect module that helps reduce power consumption by a reported 60%.
-The module’s “scan input” shares a pin with the negative power supply, so deselected modules draw no current.
+“Keyboards featuring a Hall-effect device, magnet and plunger in each keyswitch position (Fig. 1) are available from Honeywell’s Microswitch Division, which recently introduced a three-terminal Hall-effect module that helps reduce power consumption by a reported 60%.
+The module’s “scan” input shares a pin with the negative power supply, so deselected modules draw no current.
 An on-board µP activates only eight keys at a time.
 The modules themselves come individually or in completely built, intelligent keyboards.”

-The next paragraph mentions Honeywell, so SD Series is implied here, and this gives a rough idea of when the three-terminal types were introduced.
-Chyros never revealed how he gained access to that magazine.
+Although figure 1 depicts SW Series, SD Series is implied here (as three-terminal SW is not known), and this gives a rough idea of when the three-terminal types were introduced.

 Product and part numbers are divided into two main groupings.
 Components use catalogue listings of the form “SD-” followed by five digits.
 This grouping includes magnets, shells, plungers, “spacers” (pry tools), PCBs, sensors etc. Switches, keycaps and complete keyboards have catalogue listings where “SD” is prefixed by a number.